-The analyses address the impacts of the alternative alignments, stations, and other related HSR facilities as described in Chapter 2 and identify key differences among the impacts associated with the two project alternatives evaluated in this Draft EIR/EIS.
+The analyses address the impacts of the alternative alignments, stations, and other related HSR facilities as described in Chapter 2 and identify key differences among the impacts associated with the two project alternatives evaluated in the Final EIR/EIS.
 This chapter analyzes mitigation, impacts resulting from mitigation, and feasibility of mitigation.
-Sources used to prepare this document are listed in Chapter 12, References.
+In addition, the Authority developed the Diridon Design Variant to optimize train speed.
+This design variant is located north and south of the San Jose Diridon Station and, if adopted, would apply only to Alternative A. Sources used to prepare this document are listed in Chapter 12, References.